 Angus rounds out his sound by plugging his guitar into a wall of nine 100-watt Super Lead Marshall heads.
 They run the heads so hard that they actually travel with a full time amp tech named Simon Morton – this is because the amps are played so loud for so long every night, they typically only last three shows before they need to be repaired.

-While the band is loading in every day, Morton sets up his mobile workshop and lovingly swapping tubes, fixing blown parts and performing maintenance on Angus’s guitar amps until the next time thye come back into his workshop.
+While the band is loading in every day, Morton sets up his mobile workshop and lovingly swaps tubes, fixes blown parts and performs other preventative maintenance on Angus’s guitar amps until the next time they come back onto his bench.

 So will you sound like Angus Young if you play Fender Super Heavy picks into a Gibson SG, into a Marshall?
 Probably not – but it’ll get you one step closer!